Related articles

 end

-There is still room for improvement (this code is intentionally oversimplified, no validations whatsoever) to make this article easier to read, my goal being to give you the essential information so that you can choose your own favorite solution in an informed way.
+There is still room for improvement (this code is oversimplified, no validations) to make this article easier to read, my goal being to give you the essential information so that you can choose your own favorite solution in an informed way.

 My favorite solutions

-When possible, I’d rather have a simpler architecture (no intermediate layers).
+When possible, I prefer to have a simpler architecture (no middle layers).
 The less complex it is, the less headaches I have.

-When I must have this intermediate layer, I’ll preload all subclasses of my STI to avoid any behavior randomness.
-And I mean all subclasses of my STI, not just the ones having records in the database.
+When I need to have this middle layer, I pre-load all the subclasses of my STI to avoid Everything random behavior.
+And I mean all the subclasses in my STI, not just the ones that have records in the database.

 module UserStiPreloadConcern